karlssberg/Motiv/docs/builder/Spec`1.md

         var isEven = new IsEvenProposition();
         var isPositive = Spec.Build((int n) => n > 0)       // Spec used as static type
                              .Create("is positive");

         return isEven & isPositive;
     });
 ```

-This type is used to derive new types of _explanation_ specifications.
+This type is used to derive new types of _explanation_ specifications that can be instantiated anywhere in your
+codebase.
 It is a syntactic sugar for the `Spec<TModel, string>` type.